 Fall is here, and that means hot apple cider, horror movies, and a lot more flannel; but the changing of the season also means new opportunities for outdoor activities.
 While the summer heat can be oppressive, the cool, tepid temperatures of autumn make it a pleasure to spend time in nature.

-As we continue to practice social distancing, it’s even more important to find ways to spend time outdoors.
-But you’ve got to be prepared.
-Because with fall comes shorter days, colder nights, rambunctious children, and lots and lots of leaves.
+But you’ve got to be prepared, because with fall comes shorter days, colder nights, rambunctious children, and lots and lots of leaves.
 That’s why we’ve made a list of things you can do this Monday to prepare for a fun fall season.

 Dress for Success

 From September to October, temperatures can drop pretty quickly, so remember to dress appropriately when exercising outside.
 We recommend layering up and experimenting with different types of breathable athleisurewear.
 A new pair of running shoes can also help cushion your steps and provide you with better traction on the trails.

 As the days get shorter, you’ll be spending more time outside during periods of limited visibility.
 If biking or running on the road, make sure to wear some reflective clothing or attach a blinking tail light to your bike or fanny pack.
 If walking, consider bringing a flash light.